chrom3/kodi_notification/README.md

-# kodi notification
-Kodi notification for Home Assistant
+# kodi notification for Home Assistant
----

 Place the `kodi.py` file into your `/custom_components/notify/` folder